-Rashed aims to clinch fourth world title in Portugal
+Rashed Aims To Clinch Fourth World Title In Portugal

 Al Qemzi is looking to match the performance of Sweden's four-time F2 world champion, Erik Stark, who won his titles in successive years from 2011.

-He gives enormous credit for his development as a driver to race legend Guido Cappellini, who took over as Team Abu Dhabi manager eight years ago, and has since delivered 16 powerboat world championships to the UAE capital.
+He gives enormcredit for his development as a driver to race legend Guido Cappellini, who took over as Team Abu Dhabi manager eight years ago, and has since delivered 16 powerboat world championships to the capital.

 Ten-time F1H2O world champion Cappellini will be using all his vast experience in Portugal to guide Al Qemzi safely through, and help team-mate Mansoor al Mansouri finish the season in style, after his earlier disappointments.